 Second, even in a single processor, b binary optimizations over N variables each is generally easier than one binary optimization over bN variables.
-This is so because the search spaces contain $b2^N$ and 2^{bN} states, resp., so enumeration is much faster in the independent case (even though it is still impractical).
-If using an approximate polynomial-time algorithm, the independent case is also faster if the runtime is superlinear on the number of variables: the asymptotic runtimes will be $\mathcal{O}(bN^{\alpha})$ and $\mathcal{O}((bN)^{\alpha})$ with $\alpha > 1$, respectively.
-This is the case for the best practical GraphCut (Boykov et al., 2001) and max-flow/min-cut algorithms (Cormen et al., 2009).
+This is so because the search spaces contain $b2^N$ and $2^{bN}$ states, resp., so enumeration is much faster in the independent case (even though it is still impractical).
+If using an approximate polynomial-time algorithm, the independent case is also faster if the runtime is superlinear on the number of variables: the asymptotic runtimes will be $\mathcal{O}(bN^\alpha)$ and $\mathcal{O}((bN)^\alpha)$ with $\alpha>1$ , respectively.
+This is the case for the best practical GraphCut [4] and max-flow/min-cut algorithms [9].

-Third, the solution exhibits "nesting", that is, to get the solution for b + 1 bits we just need to take a solution with b bits and add one more bit (as happens with PCA).
-This is unlike most methods based on a coupled objective function (such as KSH), where the solution for b + 1 bits cannot be obtained by adding one more bit, we have to solve for b + 1 bits from scratch.
+Third, the solution exhibits "nesting", that is, to get the solution for b+1 bits we just need to take a solution with b bits and add one more bit (as happens with PCA).
+This is unlike most methods based on a coupled objective function (such as KSH), where the solution for b+1 bits cannot be obtained by adding one more bit, we have to solve for b+1 bits from scratch.

 For ILHf, both the training and test time are lower than if using all D features for each hash function.
 The test runtime for a query is d/D times smaller.

 Model selection for the number of bits b Selecting the number of bits (hash functions) to use has not received much attention in the binary hashing literature.
 The most obvious way to do this would be to maximize the precision on a test set over b (cross-validation) subject to b not exceeding a preset limit (so applying the hash function is fast with test queries).
 The nesting property of ILH makes this computationally easy: we simply keep adding bits until the test precision stabilizes or decreases, or until we reach the maximum b.
 We can still benefit from parallel processing: if P processors are available, we train P hash functions in parallel and evaluate their precision, also in parallel.
 If we still need to increase b, we train P more hash functions, etc.

-4 Experiments
+3 Experiments

-We use the following labeled datasets (all using the Euclidean distance in feature space): (1) CIFAR (Krizhevsky, 2009) contains 60 000 images in 10 classes.
-We use D = 320 GIST features (Oliva and Torralba, 2001) from each image.
-We use 58 000 images for training and 2 000 for test.
-(2) Infinite MNIST (Loosli et al., 2007).
-We generated, using elastic deformations of the original MNIST handwritten digit dataset, 1 000 000 images for training and 2 000 for test, in 10 classes.
-We represent each image by a D = 784 vector of raw pixels.
-Appendix C contains experiments on additional datasets.
+We use the following labeled datasets (all using the Euclidean distance in feature space): (1) CIFAR [19] contains $60\,000$ images in 10 classes.
+We use D=320 GIST features [30] from each image.
+We use $58\,000$ images for training and $2\,000$ for test.
+(2) Infinite MNIST [29].
+We generated, using elastic deformations of the original MNIST handwritten digit dataset, $1\,000\,000$ images for training and $2\,000$ for test, in 10 classes.
+We represent each image by a D=784 vector of raw pixels.
+The supplementary material contains experiments on additional datasets.